I ate up Julie Bogart’s recent book, The Brave Learner: Finding Everyday Magic in Homeschool, Learning, and Life.

-Ten years ago, I would have inhaled it and allowed the gems of oxygen to seep into my respiratory cells, so I could breathe, really breathe in my homeschool world.
+Ten years ago, I would have inhaled it and allowed the molecules of oxygen to seep into my respiratory cells, so I could breathe, really breathe in encouragement for my homeschool world.

 “The key feature of our homeschools must be a connection—connection never fails.
 Your children deserve parents who are well and able to give the gifts of presence and love.”Julie Bogart, author of Brave Learner

-Julie Bogart’s company is Brave Writer and she wants us to focus on the big picture.
+Julie Bogart’s company is Brave Writer and she wants us to focus on the big picture in the Brave Learner.

 That’s why her writing company is geared toward homeschool families that are willing to step outside the box, or the textbook, or the workbooks, and be Brave Writers.